French conquest of Vietnam: Northern Vietnam and Chinese intervention (1882–1885)

 Three years after France had recognised the sovereignty of Vietnam, Tự Đức suddenly renewed the traditional tributary relations with China (the last tributary mission took place in 1849).
-The 1880s also saw escalating French mobilization and conquest of the whole Vietnam undertaken by the new Republican Prime minister of the French Republic Jules Ferry.
+The 1880s also saw escalating French mobilization and conquest of the whole of Vietnam undertaken by the new Republican Prime Minister of the French Republic Jules Ferry.
 The Chinese Empire sent 30,000 troops to northern Vietnam in early 1882.
-France sent its army led by Henri Rivière to Hanoi in March and captured it on 25 April.
+France sent its army, led by Henri Rivière, to Hanoi in March and captured it on 25 April.
 Tự Đức hopelessly informed the Chinese court that their tributary state was being attacked.
 In September, seventeen Chinese divisions (200,000 men) crossed the Sino-Vietnamese borders and occupied provinces north of the Red River.
-In February 1883, Giorgios Vlavianos, the Greek-born British subject who had worked for Le Comte de Kergaradec, the French consul of Hanoi led the surrendered Yellow Flags to join Rivière.
+In February 1883, Giorgios Vlavianos, the Greek-born British subject who had worked for Le Comte de Kergaradec, the French consul of Hanoi, led the surrendered Yellow Flags to join Rivière.
 On 25 March 1883, Rivière attacked and seized the Hon Gai coal mines.
 Backed by the Chinese state, Liu Yongfu and the Black Flags decided to attack Rivière.
 On 19 May 1883, Rivière and his troops were ambushed by the Black Flags and killed at the Second battle of Cầu Giấy.
-News of the death of Rivière sparked international reactions, triggered anger among the French public.
+News of the death of Rivière sparked international reactions and triggered anger among the French public.
 The French Parliament quickly voted for the conquest of Vietnam.
-On 27 May the French government sent to the governor of French Cochinchina, said: "France shall take revenge on her brave children."
+On 27 May, the French government sent to the governor of French Cochinchina, said: "France shall take revenge on her brave children."
 Thousands of French and Chinese troops poured into northern Vietnam.

 To knock the Hue court (who secretly funded the Black Flags) out of the war, the French Republic must force them to accept a new treaty.
 Tự Đức died on July 17 while his kingdom descended into absolute chaos.
 The nephew Dục Đức was deposed after has ruled for three days, and Tự Đức's brother Hiệp Hòa was enthroned on 30 July, while the court was dominating by the regency of three powerful ministers: Nguyễn Văn Tường, Tôn Thất Thuyết and Tran Tien Thanh.
 On 15 August, the French fleet led by Francois-Jules Harmand and Amédée Courbet arrived in Thuận An, the sea gate that leads to the Vietnamese capital of Hue to prepare a direct assault on the ill-protective Vietnamese capital.
 Harmand demanded the two regents Nguyễn Văn Tường and Tôn Thất Thuyết to surrender Northern Vietnam, North-Central Vietnam (Thanh Hoá, Nghệ An, Hà Tĩnh) and Bình Thuận Province to French possession, and to accept a French résident in Huế who could demand royal audiences.
 He sent an ultimatum to the regents that "The name Vietnam will no longer exist in history" if they would resist.